-Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback $\boxtimes$ 1 Nine out of 12 stations would be within wilderness $\boxtimes$ 2 All materials and equipment would be transported with helicopters $\boxtimes$ 3 Personnel would hike to and from the sites $\boxtimes$ 4 Installation would use power tools $\boxtimes$ 5 Access sites on foot for routine tuning and maintenance work $\boxtimes$ 6 Transport replacement batteries and other large or heavy components by helicopter $\boxtimes$ 7 Access sites by aircraft when objective hazards preclude access on foot $\boxtimes$ mechanized equipment, such as power tools, and use of a helicopter for material delivery would introduce unnatural sounds during installation and maintenance work.
+Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback \boxtimes 1 Nine out of 12 stations would be within wilderness \boxtimes 2 All materials and equipment would be transported with helicopters \boxtimes 3 Personnel would hike to and from the sites \boxtimes 4 Installation would use power tools \boxtimes 5 Access sites on foot for routine tuning and maintenance work \boxtimes 6 Transport replacement batteries and other large or heavy components by helicopter \boxtimes 7 Access sites by aircraft when objective hazards preclude access on foot \boxtimes

+Alternative 1 would have both permanent and temporary effects on the undeveloped quality of wilderness.
+Construction activities would introduce noise and sights of additional human occupation, which would adversely affect the undeveloped quality of the wilderness.
+Use of mechanized equipment, such as power tools, and landing of aircraft (helicopters) for material delivery would introduce unnatural sounds during installation and maintenance work.
 Use of power tools is described in Attachment A. Impacts on the undeveloped quality during construction would generally be low, and disturbance would be mostly contained to a brief construction period at each site.
-Elevated noise levels from the use of mechanized equipment would occur during construction for a period lasting 2-3 days at each site.
+Elevated noise levels from the use of mechanized equipment would occur during construction for a period lasting 2 to 3 days at each site.
 Use of a helicopter to transport material would result in a temporary increase in noise that would affect the undeveloped quality of wilderness for about one to two hours per day over a period of about two days at each site.
-The total number of helicopter flights would be about 72 during installation over a 2-month period (which would occur September -October 2021 and possibly extend into September-October 2022 depending on weather conditions and other factors) and about 243 maintenance flights over a period of 30 years.
-This would represent an increase of about 25 to 50 percent in flight time during the 1 to 2-year installation period and an increase of about 3 to 6 percent in flight time compared to the existing number of flights over the 30-year maintenance period.
+The total number of helicopter flights would be about 72 during installation over a 2-month period (which would occur September-October 2021 and possibly extend into September-October 2022 depending on weather conditions and other factors) and about 219 maintenance flights over a period of 30 years.
+This would represent an increase of about 25 to 50 percent in flight time during the 1- to 2-year installation period and an increase of about 3 to 5 percent in flight time compared to the existing number of flights over the 30-year maintenance period.
 Helicopters would deliver materials to the project sites via sling loads during installation.
 Maintenance flights would also involve sling loads to deliver and remove heavy equipment.
 Crews would hike to the sites to reduce the number of flights for both installation and maintenance.
 Maintenance flights could also involve landings in the wilderness if critical outages occur when sites are not accessible by foot.